taligentx/LiveTVH.bundle/README.md

 ## Release notes
 * 2017.05.22 - [LiveTVH 1.2](https://github.com/taligentx/LiveTVH.bundle/releases/tag/v1.2)
-  * Paginated channel lists with configurable # of items per page - this helps with longer channel lists (a necessity for IPTV providers with thousands of channels).
+  * New: Paginated channel lists with configurable # of items per page - this helps with longer channel lists (a necessity for IPTV providers with thousands of channels).
-  * Tvheadend recordings are now available for playback - located at the end of the first page of the channel list (a display bug with several Plex clients prevents placing it at the beginning of the list).
+  * New: Tvheadend recordings for playback - located at the end of the first page of the channel list (a display bug with several Plex clients prevents placing it at the beginning of the list).
-  * Experimental direct streaming for H264-AAC streams - this uses Tvheadend channel tags to help identify the channel codecs so LiveTVH can set the appropriate playback flags (see setup notes below).
+  * New: Codec identification using Tvheadend channel tags (experimental).
+This can enable direct streaming for H264-AAC streams on some clients (see setup notes below).
-  * Updated EPG parser to improve support for IPTV sources, including using images for a show if specified in the EPG (if other metadata providers are not available or are missing artwork).
+  * Updated: EPG parser to improve support for IPTV sources, including using images for a show if specified in the EPG (if other metadata providers are not available or are missing artwork).
-  * Updated EPG item limit to 20k items/20MB (again, for IPTV sources).
+  * Updated: EPG item limit to 20k items/20MB (again, for IPTV sources).
-  * Plex clients will now display channel thumbnails as video clip objects (widescreen thumbnails) if metadata providers are disabled.
+  * Updated: Plex clients will now display channel thumbnails as video clip objects (widescreen thumbnails) if metadata providers are disabled.
-  * Code cleanup (partially PEP8-conformant)
+  * Updated: Code housekeeping (partially PEP8-conformant)
   * Bugfix: transcoding quality options not visible during playback
   * Bugfix: episode names from EPG were not set on Plex for Android